FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Is the accommodation child-friendly?

-All ages of children have happily stayed here and loved meeting the Orlege and Craigengar teddies and exploring the toy baskets.
+All ages of children have happily stayed here and loved meeting the Orlege teddies and exploring the toy baskets.
 We can provide (please request in advance) a cot (travel or conventional), a highchair, baby intercom, baby bath.
 The stair design does not lend itself to fixing stairgates.
 Before booking please check the layout plan

 How about dogs?